 Gerard ter Borch the Younger was born in Zwolle in 1617.
-His parents were the draftsman Gerard ter Borch the Elder (1582/3–1652) and Anna Bufkens.1 Before marrying, Gerard the Elder sojourned in Italy, chiefly in Rome and Naples, from 1600 to 1607.
-Testifying to this trip are drawings he made of ancient ruins in the style of Paul Bril (1553/4–1626).
-Ter Borch’s mother died shortly after his birth, and in 1621 his father took a second wife, Gesina van Voerst, whose brother was the well-known engraver Robert van Voerst (1597–1636).
+His parents were the draftsman Gerard ter Borch the Elder (1582/83–1662) and Anna Bufkens (1587–1621).1 Before marrying, Gerard the Elder sojourned in Italy, chiefly in Rome and Naples, from 1600 to 1607.
+Testifying to his trip are drawings he made of ancient ruins in the style of Paul Bril (1553/54–1626).
+In 1621, after Ter Borch’s mother died, his father took a second wife, Geesken van Voerst (1599–1628), whose brother was the well-known engraver Robert van Voerst (1597–1636).
 Soon thereafter Gerard the Elder was awarded the lucrative office of license-master.
-He did not give up drawing entirely, however, as is evidenced by his contribution to a songbook, on which the Haarlem painter Pieter van Laer (1599–1642) also worked.2 In 1628 Gerard the Elder took a third wife, Wiesken Matthys from Deventer; the couple had three children: Gesina, Harmen, and Moses who, like their half-brother, inherited their father’s artistic talent.
+He did not give up drawing entirely, however, as is evidenced by his contribution to a songbook, on which the Haarlem painter Pieter van Laer (1599–1642) also worked.2 In 1628, Gerard the Elder, by then a widower again, took a third wife, Wiesken Matthys (1607–83) from Deventer; the couple had three children: Gesina (1631–90), Harmen (1638–77), and Moses (1645–67) who, like their half-brother, inherited their father’s artistic talent.